 At the top end of the scale, according to GoDaddy statistics, was Cars.com, which sold for $872 million, making it one of the most valuable domain names ever!
 Now, you won’t be in that league, but you can create a great side hustle making money flipping domain names 🙂

-With the proper knowledge, dedication, and understanding of web domains, you could be making money domain flipping in no time.
+With the proper knowledge and understanding of web domains, you could be making money domain flipping in no time.

 How Much Do I Need To Start?

-In the beginning, I would advise having a budget of around $500 – $1000 to get you going.
+In the beginning, as a new domain investor, I would advise having a budget of around $500 – $1000 to get you going.
 This allows you to buy a mix of low-priced and expired domains, starting at about $10, which I did when I first started.

 Start low and build up as you gain more experience, slowly does it!
 This business is not a get-rich-quick type of deal; learn the ropes as you go, and build yourself a solid foundation for future success.